 As above, in the example where Llanowar Elves was with the player’s lands, no CPV occurs until the opponent acts on the bad information.
 Judges should encourage clear board states even before an infraction occurs.

-Misapplication of a shortcut is usually not a Player Communication Violation, as the default interpretation applies in ambiguous situations and the opponent is able to act on that shortcut.
+Misapplication of a shortcut is usually not a Communication Policy Violation, as the default interpretation applies in ambiguous situations and the opponent is able to act on that shortcut.
 Any deviation from a tournament shortcut requires a clear explanation.

 Just misunderstanding a shortcut isn’t a CPV.
 Since the default shortcuts described in MTR 4.2 are well-defined, those definitions can be applied in ambiguous situations.